Dear Parents: Here’s What You Should Know About Letter Grades

 While there are a variety of grading methods and systems and goals and rules, universally speaking, ‘C’ means average.

-And by definition, most students are average.
+And by definition, most students are ‘average,’ and there’s nothing wrong with this.
 Their mastery of content will be average, and/or their performance against their peer set will be average.
 Few people are content being ‘average,’ mainly because of how we define and use the word more so than something more philosophical.
 Being ‘average’ implies a lack of effort or potential or some other missing artifact that we value in people and so want to promote in children.
 And few applications of the word ‘average’ (think Dow Jones, a baseball player’s hitting average, election results, and others) cause more concern than suggesting a student is ‘average.’

 A ‘B’ means above average–that student has above average knowledge compared to their peers (norm-referenced), an academic standard (standards-based), and others (e.g., criterion-referenced assessments).
 ‘A’?